Feast & Field 2025

 May 29-Sept 25

-Sept 11th - Queer Dance Party with DJ Kellarella and DJ Honey Butter
+Sept 11th - Queer Dance Party with DJ Kellarella and DJ Cartier

-Celebrate the winding down of the 2025 BarnArts music series season with a Queer Dance Party!
-DJ kellarella, is a queer trans critter who is a community change artist, the director of Health & Wellness programs at Pride Center of Vermont, and organizes the Queer Dance Party (QDP) at Babes.
+DJ kellarella, is a queer trans critter who is a community change artist, the director of Health & Wellness programs at Pride Center of Vermont, and organizer of Babes Queer Dance Party (QDP).
+DJ Cartier hails from New Orleans and when not spinning rap, r&b, and pop, they make comics throughout the Upper Valley.

-Join Avi Salloway & Friends for a luminous Equinox celebration!
+Join Avi Salloway & Friends for a luminous Equinox celebration filled with art-rock and global grooves.
 The band features Avi Salloway (Billy Wylder/Bombino), Rob Morse (Hadestown/Vorcza), and Anthony Lafond (Billy Wylder).
-Salloway is an acclaimed musician and activist and recently moved back to Vermont from Los Angeles.
-A native of Vermont, Morse spent years in New York studying bass with John Patitucci and honing his composition chops at City College.
-Anthony Lafond is a dynamic drummer who has performed internationally and is currently touring with Billy Wylder.
+Salloway is an acclaimed musician and activist who recently moved back to Vermont from Los Angeles.
+Morse is a native Vermonter who spent years in New York studying bass with John Patitucci and honing his composition chops at City College.
+Lafond is a dynamic drummer who has performed internationally and is currently touring with Billy Wylder.

 The Details